shubhamkes/react-locale-language/README.md

     };

     return (
-        // value && languageCode is optional here, SetContent can also be used to update the content later and changeLanguage can be used to update the language setting
+        // value && languageCode is optional here, setContent can also be used to update the content later and changeLanguage can be used to update the language setting
         <LocalizeContextProvider value={languageContent} languageCode="en-US" >
             <ThemeContextProvider value={uiTheme}>
                 <Landing />